PortalTechnologiesInc/lib/docs/resources/faq.md

 ### What is Portal?

-Portal is a toolkit for businesses to authenticate users, process payments, and issue tickets using Nostr and the Lightning Network, all without intermediaries.
+Portal is a toolkit for businesses to process payments, authenticate users, issue tickets and much more.
+Portal is based on freedom tech (Nostr, Lightning Network and Cashu) all without intermediaries.

 ### Do users need a Nostr account?